Need and solution

 - identification of potential impacts of research and plans to deliver these.

-Any research proposal involving a collaboration with one or more industrial partners (contributing either in cash or in kind) is handled by MRC as a MICA.
-All MICA proposals will be identifiable to reviewers as they will have the word MICA at the start of the project title.
+Any research application involving a collaboration with one or more industrial partners (contributing either in cash or in kind) is handled by MRC as a MRC industry collaboration framework (ICF).

-- the planned research could or would not be undertaken in the absence of the requested funding, or that it could not be undertaken to the quality level or timescale proposed
+- whether that in the absence of the requested funding and the collaboration the planned research could not be undertaken, or that it could not be undertaken to the quality level or timescale proposed

 Resource requirements and environment